-Coming in 2nd in our review is a pair from Harbinger, a well known name in fitness for many years.
+Coming in the 3rd spot in our review is a pair from Harbinger, a well known name in fitness for many years.
 If you are looking to make a fashion statement with your wraps, then these probably aren’t the ones you want.
 While they aren’t anything flashy to look at, they are a solid product that has pretty good comfort and gives adequate wrist support during your workout.
 They have a narrow velcro strap, which we felt made the wraps a little uncomfortable at times and didn’t really give the best support when compared to some other offerings.
 After a few workouts the velcro actually seemed to get a little weaker at times but some of the guys using these in the test bench in the 300-400 pound range and move pretty heavy weight, for someone who is not at that level these would probably provide adequate support.
 All in all, they are a solid pair of wraps, but they aren’t the best in their class.